mekramy/termeh/docs/guide/core/ui.md

 ## Is-Ltr

 LTR-only styles.
-Applies styles when the global direction is _left-to-right_, or the element has the `.is-ltr` class, or matches the `:dir(ltr)` selector.
+Applies styles when the global direction is _left-to-right_, or the element has the `.is-ltr` class.

 ::: definition